Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

-Various relational scaling operations are used in RCA, such as existential, strict and wide universal, min and max cardinality, which all follow the classical role restriction semantics of description logics \cite{baader2003a} (see Table~\ref{tab:rscaling}).
-The set of attributes obtained from relational scaling may be large but remains finite.
-Cardinality constraints may entail infinite sets of concepts in theory, but in practice the set of meaningful concepts are bounded by $|G_\zz|$ which is finite.
+Various relational scaling operations exist, such as existential, strict and wide universal, min and max cardinality, which all follow the classical role restriction semantics of description logics \cite{baader2007a} under the closed-world assumption (see Table~\ref{tab:rscaling}).
+The set of relational attributes obtained from a relation $r$ by relational scaling may be large but remains finite as long as $G'=\mathrm{cod}(r)$ is finite.
+Cardinality constraints, relying on integers, may entail infinite sets of concepts in theory, but in practice, when $G'$ is finite, the set of meaningful cardinality attributes is bounded by $|G'|$.

-In fact, RCA may be considered as a very general way to apply scaling across contexts.
-New operators may be provided \cite{braud2018a,wajnberg2020a}, such as those that we used for extracting link keys \cite{atencia2019z}.
+In fact, RCA may be considered as a very general way to apply relational scaling across contexts.
+Various kinds of relational scaling operations have been provided \cite{braud2018a,atencia2019z,wajnberg2020a}.